You are listening to the Sean Hannity radio show podcast.

 It's not going to be Trump's decision.

-If evidence is presented to the attorney general, he's going to have to follow the rule of law.
+If evidence is presented to the Attorney General, he's going to have to follow the rule of law.

 Otherwise, if Hillary Clinton broke laws, which I believe she did, and we don't prosecute her, then that means we don't have equal justice under the law in this country.

-We got justice for the Clintons and the mighty and the powerful and the connected.
+We've got justice for the Clintons and the mighty and the powerful and the connected, and then for the rest of us.

 I don't care what anybody else says.

-All the talk about Trump, look what he's done.
+Anyway, what's fascinating about this, all the talk about Trump, look what he's done.

 All these network executives, including CNN, Clinton News Network, NBC, MSNBC, and the rest of them, all brought into a room to talk to him today.